 Jesus’ teachings are diverse in style and content, often mixing teaching styles within one speaking.

-The above parable illustrates the difference between true realization and the conversion that arrives content with words only.
-The spoken-word agreement is better than nothing, and many modern religionists believe only words are necessary, however, a words-only conversion may not embrace any true awakening.
-The person’s intent is sincere, but they are not necessarily awakened to the spirit within, or ‘born of water and the spirit’, meaning physical birth (water)* and spiritual birth (Holy Spirit, or awakening).
+The above parable illustrates the difference between actual realization and conversion, and those who arrive by only the content of words.
+The spoken-word agreement is better than nothing, and many modern religionists believe only words are necessary; however, a words-only conversion may not embrace any true awakening.
+The person’s intent is sincere, but they are not necessarily awakened to the spirit within, or ‘born of water and the spirit,’ meaning baptism (water)* and spiritual birth (Holy Spirit, or awakening).
 The higher relationship with God is thus left to flounder.

-*More scholars now view “water” as a reference to baptism; this debate continues.
+*More scholars now view “water” as a reference to baptism, not physical birth; this debate continues.

 THE WAY